Proposal: Cryptography and Key Management

 - Depends on

-OAuthClientandWorkloadIdentityFederationfrom oidc-and-oauth2-proposal.md. - Workload identity federation to cloud KMS (no baked long-lived
+OAuthClientandWorkloadIdentityFederationfrom OIDC and OAuth2. - Workload identity federation to cloud KMS (no baked long-lived

 IAM credentials).
 Subject token sources: